 - Regional Economic Development Center - The center provides a regional hub for small business resources and promotes community engagement and partnerships to support the educational, economic and cultural development throughout the area.

 UHV is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-The university has additional accreditations from the AACSB International – The Association to Advance Collegiate Schools of Business, Texas Education Agency and the Council for Accreditation of Counseling & Related Educational Programs, and the Commission on Collegiate Nursing
+The university has additional accreditations from the AACSB International – The Association to Advance Collegiate Schools of Business, Texas Education, Council for Accreditation of Counseling & Related Educational Programs, and the Commission on Collegiate Nursing

 The U.S. Department of Education has designated UHV as a Hispanic-Serving Institution.
-Hispanics make up 39 percent of undergraduate enrollment.
-Victory Media has designated UHV as a Military Friendly School thanks to the university’s efforts to recruit and support active military personnel and veterans.
+Hispanics make up 40 percent of undergraduate enrollment.